Trustroots/trustroots/README.md

 It's also great if you join the [hacker tribe](https://www.trustroots.org/tribes).

+## MEAN framework

+[MEAN](http://meanjs.org/) is the Mongo Express Angular NodeJS framework that Trustroots was built upon.
+Note that http://meanjs.org/ (inactive now) and http://mean.io/ are two separate projects.
+The former was a fork of mean.io in 2014: http://blog.meanjs.org/post/76726660228/forking-out-of-an-open-source-conflict

+Trustroots was built on the meanjs.org version.

 ## Further reading

 - [Development](https://github.com/Trustroots/trustroots/wiki/Development) wiki page.
 - [INSTALL.md](https://github.com/Trustroots/trustroots/blob/master/INSTALL.md) also contains good information about running s and creating mock data.
-- [MEAN](http://meanjs.org/) is the Mongo Express Angular NodeJS framework that Trustroots was built upon.

 ## License
 * [The MIT License](LICENSE.md)